In these terms and conditions, the following words have the following meanings:

 From time to time, we may add new features to the Digital Banking Services, and we will let you know about these changes through the Website or Applications.

 If we add a new feature that does not change these Terms, we may add this immediately and let you know before you use it.

-We reserve the right to assign, novate, or otherwise transfer our rights and obligations under these Terms to the extent that it is necessary for us to provide the Digital Banking Services.
+We reserve the right to assign, novate, or otherwise transfer our rights and obligations under these Terms to the extent that it is necessary for us to provide the Digital Banking Services or allow the registration or use of the Card on a Digital Wallet.
 Your consent will be required where any such assignment may adversely affect the service provided to you.
 Unless we agree otherwise, you may not assign, novate, or transfer your rights and obligations under these Terms.

 Arbuthnot Latham & Co., Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Our registered office is at 7 Wilson Street, London EC2M 2SN.

 Details of the Financial Services Compensation Scheme, the Financial Ombudsman Scheme (if and to the extent these Schemes apply to you) and details of our complaints procedures and how to complain are contained in the Banking Terms & Conditions.